Application of Alumina Tubes

 1. High-Temperature Insulators

-• Purpose: Alumina tubes are excellent electrical insulators and are used to protect electrical wiring and components in high-temperature applications.
+• Purpose: They are excellent electrical insulators and are used to protect electrical wiring and components in high-temperature applications.

-• Industries: Electronics manufacturing, semiconductors, and aerospace industries benefit from alumina tubes’ insulating properties in high-heat environments where electrical isolation is necessary.
+• Industries: Electronics manufacturing, semiconductors industries benefit from alumina tubes’ insulating properties in high-heat environments where electrical isolation is necessary.

 1. Kiln Furniture and Support Rods